Burnham (crater)

 Burnham is a small crater located to the southeast of the crater Albategnius, in a relatively smooth area of the lunar surface.
-It was named after American astronomer Sherburne W. Burnham.
 To the southwest is Vogel.

 The irregular tooth-like shape of the rim of Burnham protrudes to the southwest, giving the wall a distorted, asymmetric appearance.
 There are breaks in the rim to the northwest and southwest, the later forming a valley running about 15 km.
 The interior floor is rough and irregular, and lacks anything resembling a central peak.
 The abundance of small hills covering the crater floor from rim to rim makes it unusual.

+This formation was named after American astronomer Sherburne W. Burnham (1838-1921), a noted double star observer.
+His name was added to lunar nomenclature by Johann N. Krieger and Rudolf König during 1898–1912.
+Its designation was officially adopted by the International Astronomical Union in 1935.